donscara/Personal-Activity-Monitoring-Devices-Report/README.md

 markdown** document that can be processed by **knitr** and be transformed into an HTML file.

-Questions address in this project and steps taken:
+Questions addressed in this project and steps taken:

 ### Loading and preprocessing the data